 Keith Sharp earned his Bachelor of Music degree in 1984 and then started working as a string educator in the Gap region of Brisbane, Australia, where he still teaches today.
 In 1995, he completed a postgraduate diploma in education.
 As an educator, Keith has created award-winning string programs and ensembles and pursued his passion for composition.
 His beautifully crafted and imaginative works are extremely popular throughout Australia and have recently gained recognition from teachers in the United States, Great Britain, and Germany.
 He remains actively involved in his field as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator based in Brisbane, Australia since 1984.
-He completed a postgraduate diploma in education in 1995 and has produced award-winning string programs and ensembles.
-Keith is a composer, and his works are famous in Australia and internationally.
-He is an active clinician, guest conductor, and lecturer.
+Keith Sharp is a string educator in Brisbane, Australia, where he teaches and has produced award-winning string programs and ensembles.
+He is also a composer whose works are famous in Australia and internationally.
+Keith is an active clinician, guest conductor, and lecturer.